LoganOneal/LoganOneal/README.md

 </br>
 - 💬 If you have any question/feedback, please do not hesitate to reach out to me!

-## 🔭 I'm currently working on
+## 🔭 Personal Projects I'm currently working on

+- A web app of the popular game board game "Catan"
-- I am currently building a fitness app with a goal of one day using ML as an alternative to personal trainers
+- A fitness app with a goal of one day using ML as an alternative to personal trainers

 ## 🌱 I'm currently learning